WealthInnovationsCA/WealthInnovationsCA-Hugo/content/blog/professional-incorporations/dental.md

 - Coverage will typically end when you leave your employment.
 - Come plans may have an option to convert coverage to a personal plan.

-## Association plans:
+### Association plans:
 - Individual disability coverage is offered to its members on a grouped basis.
 - Disability definitions and premiums are not guaranteed.
 - Premiums are usually renewable and can often increase every five years.
 - Individuals must be a member of the association.

-## Personal disability plans:
+### Personal disability plans:
 - Personal plans are typically more comprehensive than group plans.
 - Premiums and definitions of disability are normally guaranteed.
 - Personal plans are more flexible and can be customized to meet the insured’s needs.
 - Premiums for this coverage are usually more expensive and are subject to more in-depth medical and financial underwriting.

-It is our recommendation that Marc and Tanya consider personal disability coverage as it is important to lock in and guarantee their disability premiums to age 65.
+We recommend that Marc and Tanya consider personal disability coverage as it is important to lock in and guarantee their disability premiums to age 65.
 Since they are both healthy, they should easily qualify for the coverage.

+## Business Overhead Insurance

 The final discussion point concerns business overhead insurance and how it may apply to Marc and Tanya’s practice.

-Business overhead insurance is designed to help the practice continue in the event of the professional’s disability by reimbursing the policy over for such qualifying expense as rent, eligible salaries, equipment loans and leases.
+- Business overhead insurance is designed to help the practice continue in the event of the professional’s disability by reimbursing the policy over for such qualifying expense as rent, eligible salaries, equipment loans and leases.
 Monthly benefits will be paid to the policy owner for the duration of the insured’s disability up to a maximum of two years.

-With reference to premiums payments, they can be made by the individual, partnership or corporation and are considered to be a tax-deductible business expense.
+- Regarding premium payments, they can be made by the individual, partnership or corporation and are considered to be a tax-deductible business expense.
 The reimbursement of the expenses paid by the policy at claim time will be treated as taxable income, however, these expenses are deductible by the practice.

-It is especially important to note that personal disability insurance insures the professional’s income whereas business overhead insurance covers the ongoing expenses of the practice should the professional become disabled.
+- It is especially important to note that personal disability insurance insures the professional’s income whereas business overhead insurance covers the ongoing expenses of the practice should the professional become disabled.

 In conclusion, we strongly recommend that Marc and Tanya give careful consideration to business overhead coverage to ensure the continuation of the practice should either of them become disabled.